 “The work of the Girls Education Collaborative has been both inspiring and invigorating, and we welcome all to join us in advancing the human rights of girls wherever they need our support,” Smith said.

-Georgia Dachille is the Senior Vice President of Finance and Business Development at Rich Products.
+Georgia Dachille is the Executive Vice President of Global Supply Chain and Technology at Rich Products.
 In the 25 years Georgia has worked at Rich’s, she has held various positions within the finance department.
 In her current role, she provides financial oversight of Rich’s five food group regions focusing on financial reporting, analysis, forecasting and overall business support.
 Georgia also oversees the International Marketing team, New Platform Acceleration team and global initiatives related to core product categories and growth channels.
 Prior to working at Rich’s, Georgia worked at Ernst & Young as a senior auditor.

 She is a graduate of Canisius College where she received both a Bachelor of Science degree in Accounting and her Master of Business Administration degree.